squid-cache/squid-cache.github.io/Translations.rst

 The language code you have entered in squid.conf for ''error_default_language'' does not match any of the currently installed error page translations.

-Check that you spelled it correctly, it must match the ISO codes used for one of the directory names in your squid errors directory.
+Check that you spelled it correctly, it must match the ISO codes used for one of the sub-directory names in your squid errors directory.

- {i} This only affects the backup language, if the users preferred is not available.
+ {i} This only affects the backup language, the one used if the users preferred is not available.

 ----
 CategoryFeature